Tewr/BlazorWorker/README.md

 The library comes in two flavours, one built on top of the other:
 - BlazorWorker.BackgroundService: A high-level API that hides the complexity of messaging
 - BlazorWorker.Core: A low-level API to communicate with a new .NET process in a web worker
+-
+### Native framework multithreading
+Multi-threading enthusiasts should closely monitor [this tracking issue](https://github.com/dotnet/runtime/issues/68162) in the dotnet runtime repo, which promises experimental threading support in .net 7 (projected for november 2022)

 ## Installation
 Nuget package: